Taiwan under Japanese rule: Armed resistance

 Major armed resistance was largely crushed by 1902 but minor rebellions started occurring again in 1907, such as the Beipu uprising by Hakka and Saisiyat people in 1907, Luo Fuxing in 1913 and the Tapani Incident of 1915.
 The Beipu uprising occurred on 14 November 1907 when a group of Hakka insurgents killed 57 Japanese officers and members of their family.
 In the following reprisal, 100 Hakka men and boys were killed in the village of Neidaping.
 Luo Fuxing was an overseas Taiwanese Hakka involved with the Tongmenghui.
 He planned to organize a rebellion against the Japanese with 500 fighters, resulting in the execution of more than 1,000 Taiwanese by Japanese police.
 Luo was killed on 3 March 1914.
 In 1915, Yu Qingfang organized a religious group that openly challenged Japanese authority.
 Indigenous and Han forces led by Chiang Ting and Yu stormed multiple Japanese police stations.
 In what is known as the Tapani incident, 1,413 members of Yu's religious group were captured.
 Yu and 200 of his followers were executed.
-After the Tapani rebels were defeated, Andō Teibi ordered Tainan's Second Garrison to retaliate through massacre.
+After the Tapani rebels were defeated, Governor-General Andō Teibi ordered Tainan's Second Garrison to retaliate through massacre.
 Military police in Tapani and Jiasian announced that they would pardon any anti-Japanese militants and that those who had fled into the mountains should return to their village.
 Once they returned, the villagers were told to line up in a field, dig holes, and were then executed by firearm.
 According to oral tradition, at least 5,000–6,000 people died in this incident.